9tigerio/db2rest/README.md

-DB2Rest is a modern low code data platform that makes it easy to build intelligent applications 30x faster.
+DB2Rest is a modern low code REST DATA API platform that makes it easy to build intelligent applications 30x faster.
 It combines existing/new databases and data-sources with language models (LM/LLMs) and vector stores to rapidly deliver context-aware, reasoning applications without any vendor lock-in. :bulb:

-DB2Rest provides instant REST API to perform complex data operation, retrieval-augmentation, embeddings and prebuilt mini applications thus providing significant savings on engineering effort.
-The platform takes care of all the boilerplate data access logic and best practices, thus freeing up developers to focus on solving complex business logic and building intuitive user interfaces (UI)

 :star: If you find DB2Rest useful, please consider adding a star on GitHub!
 Your support motivates us to add new exciting features.

 ![Number of GitHub contributors](https://img.shields.io/github/contributors/kdhrubo/db2rest)